NextLevelTiming/neon-timing-protocol/README.md

 > There are a few things left to finish before we recommend using the Neon Timing Protocol for use.

 - [ ] Get feedback from community
-- [ ] Communication protocol examples and projects implementing the protocol
-  - [ ] Serial
 - [ ] Add support for hub communication: client -> hub -> (host) race computer
     - The current issue is that things like `handshake_ack` won't make it back to the originating device
 - [ ] Finalize handshake and event commands